 Rimika Solloway

 I’m a Japanese British woman living and working in London, loving the arts and championing it where I can.
-I believe it helps with empowerment, education, social cohesion.
+I believe it helps with empowerment, education and social cohesion.

-I’ve sharpened my skills working as a senior researcher for The Audience Agency, and now as an evaluator at Rambert School of Ballet and Contemporary Dance.
+I’ve sharpened my skills working as a senior researcher for The Audience Agency also as a widening particiation researcher and evaluator for Rambert School of Ballet and Contemporary Dance.

-To be honest with you, the first time I felt like I belonged was when I was working at a Punchdrunk show at Battersea Arts Centre in my teens seeing immersive theatre burgeoning before my very eyes.
+To be honest, the first time I truly felt like I belonged was as a teenager working backstage in a Punchdrunk show at the Battersea Arts Centre.
+Seeing immersive theatre burgeoning before my eyes was like being shown the machinery of magic.

 Or maybe it was when I was in the audience for The History Boys at the National Theatre, later discovering and dissecting each episode of Talking Heads by Alan Bennett.
 Or maybe it was working for alternative comedians like Josie Long and Adam Buxton, and trekking around Edinburgh Fringe with a backpack full of flyers.